"Mank" leads Academy Awards nominations with 10 nods

 The nominees for best original screenplay are: "Judas and the Black Messiah," Shaka King and Will Berson; "Minari," Lee Isaac Chung; "Promising Young Woman," Emerald Fennell; "Sound of Metal," Darius Marder and Abraham Marder; "Trial of the Chicago 7," Aaron Sorkin.

-The nominees for best costume design: Alexandra Byrne, "Emma"; Ann Roth, "Ma Rainey's Black Bottom"; Trish Summerville, "Mank"; Bina Daigeler "Mulan"; Massimo Cantini Parrini "Pinocchio."
+The nominees for best costume design are: Alexandra Byrne, "Emma"; Ann Roth, "Ma Rainey's Black Bottom"; Trish Summerville, "Mank"; Bina Daigeler "Mulan"; Massimo Cantini Parrini "Pinocchio."

-After a pandemic year that shuttered most movie theaters, the expected best-picture nominees will have hardly any box office to speak of.
-It will be an Oscars not just without blockbusters but with many movies that have barely played on the big screen.
-Streaming services are set to dominate Hollywood's biggest and most sought-after awards.

-The film academy and ABC, which will telecast the Oscars on April 25 (delayed two months due to the pandemic), will hope that the nominees can drum up more excitement than they have elsewhere.
-Interest in little golden statuettes has nosedived during the pandemic.
-Ratings for a largely virtual Golden Globes, with acceptance speeches by Zoom, plunged to 6.9 million viewers -- a 64% drop from 2020 -- last month.
+The film academy and ABC will hope that the nominees can drum up more excitement than they have elsewhere.
+Interest in little golden statuettes has nose-dived during the pandemic.
+Ratings for a largely virtual Golden Globes plunged to 6.9 million viewers -- a 64% drop from 2020 -- last month.
+Though on Sunday the Grammys managed to break through the Zoom trap that has bedeviled other awards shows.

 With the notable exception of fueling streaming subscriber growth, the pandemic has been punishing for the movie industry.
 Production slowed to a crawl, blockbusters were postponed or detoured to streaming and thousands have been laid off or furloughed.